 If you want to help our area get more accessible and affordable housing, you can read The IC’s full report on affordable and accessible housing and contact a Community Organizing staff member at 719-471-8181 for more information on ways to get involved.

-For more information about Community Organizing, click the button below or contact the Community Organizing Manager at 719-471-8181.
+For more information about Community Organizing, click the button below or contact the Advocacy Manager at 719-471-8181.

 To learn more housing resources in our community, click here.